The Best Cold and Flu Medicine to Always Have Handy

 A fever, body aches, and chills are common early symptoms of the flu.
 The best way to treat them is with non-steroidal anti-infammatory drugs (NSAIDs), such as ibuprofen, aspirin, or naproxen.
 They are the best cold and flu medicine for tackling fever and reducing aches and pains you can buy over the counter, but NSAIDs do have contraindications.
 “People with liver problems should not take some of these medications,” says Dr. Sperber.
 According to the U.S. Food and Drug Administration, NSAIDs may also increase the chance of heart attack or stroke, especially if you have heart disease or risk factors for heart disease, like smoking, high blood pressure, high cholesterol, or diabetes.
 Dr. Sperber also cautions that a high fever may be a sign that you should see a physician.
 “If the fever becomes high, and you feel that what you have is more than just a cold, it’s worth putting in a call to your doctor.”
 Don’t miss these habits doctors use to avoid getting a cold and the flu.

 Available in oral or as a nasal spray, antihistamines go after histamine, a chemical that your body produces during an allergic reaction.
 Antihistamines are commonly used to treat allergies or to combat an allergic reaction to a bee sting, explains Dr. Sperber.
 They are also good for treating symptoms of the cold and flu.
 In pill form, antihistamines reduce mucus production and improve the symptoms of itchy/watery eyes, sneezing, and runny nose, and as a nasal spray, they help with congestion, postnasal drip, or an itchy or runny nose.
 “Antihistamines are good if you have a runny nose and you want to dry up secretions,” says Dr. Sperber, “but sometimes they can dry you out too much, making it difficult to breathe or talk.”
 Antihistamines can be sedating, and they can also interact with certain medications, like MAOIs, antidepressants, and seizure medications.
 Long-term use of antihistamines, such as Benadryl, among older adults have been linked to an increase in dementia.
 As with all medications, consult with your doctor or pharmacist before taking them.
+Here’s how to tell the difference between allergies and a cold.

 Coughing is a symptom of both the cold and the flu.
 Staying hydrated, raising you head while sleeping, and sucking on lozenges can help ease your cough, but the best cold and flu medicine to suppress a cough contains dextromethorphan (DM), an ingredient that works to block the cough reflex.
 Dextromethorphan is a fairly common ingredient in cough and cold preparations, says T. Jann Caison-Sorey, MD, associate medical director at Blue Cross Blue Shield of Michigan, but he cautions that consumers of these medications should be mindful of other ingredients that can interfere with blood pressure control.
 It can also interact with medications such as MAOIs, and research shows it can lead to memory loss if taken in high doses.
 “Dextromethorphan, when used within recommended dosage guidelines, is an effective cough suppressant, but it also presents a risk of dissociative anesthetic properties that can occur as a side effect,” says Caison-Sorey.
 “If abused, it can result in dizziness, blurred vision, and impaired speech, among other complications.”
 Avoid those side effects with these natural homemade cough remedies.